Bridge indices of spatial graphs and diagram colorings: Lower bounds

-\begin{definition} A labeling of arcs in a spatial graph diagram $D$ is \textit{consistent} if at each crossing where the overstrand is labeled with an element $g$ and the two understrands are labeled $h$ and $k$, we have that $ghg = k$.
+\begin{definition} A labeling of arcs in a spatial graph diagram $D$ by a Coxeter group is \textit{consistent} if at each crossing where the overstrand is labeled with an element $g$ and the two understrands are labeled $h$ and $k$, we have that $ghg = k$.
 We say that the label \textit{generates} the group if every element of $C(\Delta)$ can be written as a product of the elements that appear as labels along with their inverses. \end{definition}

 Note that in Coxeter groups the generators are involutions, so the role of $h$ and $k$ can be interchanged in the definition above.